 Choosing the Right Refrigerator to Convert

-There is no one best model on mini fridge for converting to a kegerator and there are plenty on the market that will work perfectly.
+There is no one best model of mini-fridge for converting to a kegerator and there are plenty on the market that will work perfectly.
 You can check out Amazon, Best Buy or even Craigslist, all of which regularly have great deals on small refrigerators.

 Picking the Right Conversion Kit for Your Kegerators